Tequila: Organoleptic compounds

 Organoleptic compounds enhance flavor and aroma.
 These include fusel oil, methanol, aldehydes, organic acids and esters.
 Production of isoamyl and isobutyl alcohols begins after the sugar level is lowered substantially and continues for several hours after the alcoholic fermentation ends.
 In contrast, ethanol production begins in the first hours of the fermentation and ends with logarithmic yeast growth.
 The alcohol content in tequila is affected by three factors: the amount of isoamyl alcohol and isobutanol in the yeast strain, the carbon:nitrogen ratio (the higher the ratio, the more alcohol produced), and the temperature of fermentation.

 The higher the temperature, the greater concentration of isobutyl and isoamyl alcohols produced.
 Although if temperatures are too high, this can cause the yeast to become less effective.
 Similarly, if the temperature is too low, the process occurs too slowly.
-This can become a large issue in Central Mexico, most precisely the city of Tequila, Jalisco, where most tequila is processed.
-The temperature in the city of Tequila can reach 31 °C. For this reason, tequila producers often use large stainless steel tanks for fermentation.
+This can become a large issue in Central Mexico, where most tequila is processed and where the daytime temperature can reach 31–35 °C. For this reason, tequila producers often use large stainless steel tanks for fermentation.